Eric Shaw Quinn: Early career

+Publishing and podcasting

+Quinn published is first novel, Say Uncle, about a gay man receiving custody of his sister's child after she dies in a car accident.

 In 2004, Quinn was hired to write several books with celebrity Pamela Anderson.
 After their first meeting, Anderson sent Quinn a pair of lucite platform high heels with a note that said "Eric, if you're going to help me tell my story, you're going to have to walk a mile in my shoes."
 The first book they wrote together, Star, was a New York Times bestseller.

 In 2013, Quinn launched a streaming Internet radio show with close friend author Christopher Rice called The Dinner Party Show.
 Using Tracey Ullman as their inspiration, they streamed their blend of sketch comedy and celebrity interviews through their website and as a podcast.
 Their subsequent podcast, TDPS Presents Christopher & Eric focused more on true crime and was cited by law enforcement as being central to solving the thirty-year old cold case murder of gay adult video performer, William Arnold Newton.